Gallen, Marte help Diamondbacks slow down Dodgers, 7-2 - WHIZ News

-PHOENIX (AP) — Ketel Marte and Carson Kelly homered early off Clayton Kershaw, Zac Gallen pitched one-run ball for six innings and the Arizona Diamondbacks kept the Los Angeles Dodgers from reaching 100 wins by beating them 7-2 on Saturday night.
+PHOENIX (AP) — Ketel Marte and Carson Kelly homered early off Clayton Kershaw, and the last-place Arizona Diamondbacks delayed the Los Angeles Dodgers from reaching 100 wins by beating them 7-2 on Saturday.

-The Dodgers (99-56) remain behind first-place San Francisco in the NL West race.
+The Dodgers (99-56) fell two games behind first-place San Francisco in the NL West with seven to play when the Giants beat Colorado.
 The second-place team will host the NL wild-card game on Oct.
 6, likely against the St. Louis Cardinals, who have won a franchise-record 15 consecutive games.

-Gallen (3-10), who hadn’t won since Aug.
-26 against Philadelphia, struck out six in the first two innings.
+Zac Gallen (3-10) pitched one-run ball over six innings for Arizona.
+Gallen, who spent much of the season on the injured list and hadn’t won since Aug.
+26 against Philadelphia, established the tone early, striking out six Dodgers in the first two innings.

+“It’s the first time in how long that it’s clicked?
+Wish it would have clicked sooner, but I just kept plugging away,” Gallen said.
+“For it to click against a lineup like that … going into the offseason I knocked down a pretty big wall.
+Gives me something to build on.”

 Kershaw (10-8) lasted just 4 1/3 innings, giving up six hits and four runs — three earned.
 He walked none and struck out three.
 His defense didn’t do him any favors; Justin Turner’s error in the fourth led to a run.